ThorRafnar/TextEditor/README.md

 Lines are stored as Ropes (rope.py for implementation of Rope) in a doubly linked list

 Current features
-- Open a sample file and edit it.
-You can quit and save using ESC
+- Open a file provided as a command line argument
+- Get filename if none is provided
 - Navigtion using arrow keys.
 - Backspace and enter
+- Closing the file and saving with ESC

+Roadmap
+- Add undo/redo functionality using stacks
+- Add syntax highlighting for python (and other languages maybe)